romielmellizacomputo/centralized-docs-system/README.md

-# Centralized Docs System (CDS) — General Guide
+# 📘 Centralized Docs System (CDS)

-## Introduction
-The **Centralized Docs System (CDS)** was launched on **October 3, 2024** to solve key challenges faced by QA teams in managing documentation and tasks.
-Before CDS, teams created new documents every sprint, causing fragmented data that made it difficult to track historical issues, progress, and insights.

-Manual data entries—such as input kiosks, updating bug sheets post-testing, and recording issues from Forge to Google Sheets—were time-consuming and error-prone.
-CDS was developed to automate these processes, streamline workflows, and improve data accuracy.

-By integrating tools like **Google Apps Script**, **GitHub**, **GitLab CI/CD**, and **Google Cloud API**, CDS automates data fetching, updating, and recording.
-This empowers QA teams to focus on critical activities such as bug reporting, usability discussions, merge request reviews, investigations, and environment testing.

-*This system and guide were proposed by Romiel Melliza Computo.*
+> **An initiative by Romiel Melliza Computo**
+> **Start Date:** October 3, 2024
+> **Status:** In active use and continuous improvement

 ---

-## Core Components of CDS

-### 1. Leads/Management CDS
-**Purpose:**
-Provides managers and supervisors with a centralized hub to monitor outputs, timelines, and assignments across all teams.

-**Key Features:**
-- Centralized monitoring of team outputs, sprints, and KPIs
-- Task assignment with automatic syncing to Team CDS
-- Access to test-related documents (Test Cases, Test Scripts, etc.)
-- Sprint and milestone timeline management
-- Real-time automated data updates every 5–10 minutes

-**Getting Started:**
-- Access via shared link provided by QA Manager
-- Use dashboard to select teams and sprints for streamlined oversight
+## 🧠 Background & History

+The **Centralized Docs System (CDS)** was developed to address a major inefficiency in many QA teams: scattered documentation, manual reporting overhead, and lack of real-time visibility into team progress.

+Before CDS, test cases, bug reports, task tracking, and sprint outputs were siloed in various platforms, which made collaboration difficult and transparency low.
+As the QA landscape grew more complex, **Romiel Melliza Computo** took the initiative to build a system that bridges these gaps by leveraging **Google Sheets, GitLab/GitHub APIs, and automation tools**.

+CDS started as a simple internal sprint tracker but evolved into a fully automated documentation and reporting ecosystem now used across multiple teams and sprints.

 ---

-### 2. Team CDS
-**Purpose:**
-Consolidates all QA tasks (manual and automated) into a single source of truth, eliminating fragmented data and boosting accountability.

-**Key Features:**
+## 🎯 Purpose

+The **Centralized Docs System** aims to:

-- Centralized QA task documentation
+- Consolidate QA documentation into a single, easy-to-use system
-- Automated data fetching from GitLab/Forge to reduce manual work
-- Clear task ownership and progress tracking
+- Improve transparency across teams, sprints, and management levels
+- Automate repetitive reporting and documentation tasks
+- Provide real-time insights into quality assurance metrics and performance
-- Visual performance and accountability metrics
+- Increase accountability, ownership, and collaboration

-**Getting Started:**
-- Explore sheets like Help, Dashboard, and Test Cases
-- Understand your roles within the Team CDS framework

 ---

-### 3. Automated Sprint Report
-**Purpose:**
-Provides a dynamic, weekly overview of team outputs and sprint progress to offer insights into team performance.

-**Key Features:**
-- Automatically generated weekly deliverable summaries
-- Sprint leave report for resource tracking
+## 🚀 Key Features & Components

+### 1. 📊 Leads/Management CDS

+**For QA Managers & Leads**
+A bird’s-eye view of all QA operations.

+- Monitor team output in real time
-- Visual progress bars and charts to track performance
+- Assign and track test cases and sprint tasks
-- Customizable dropdowns for team-specific reports
+- View leave reports and backlog
+- Built-in performance dashboards

 ---

-### 4. Automated Portals
-**Purpose:**
-Acts as a centralized Google Sheet for all QA test data, ensuring real-time updates and easy access.

-**Key Features:**
+### 2. 🧑‍🤝‍🧑 Team CDS

+**For QA Members**
+A centralized platform for all team-level tasks.

+- Document manual & automated test cases
+- Track individual task assignments and deadlines
-- Centralized management of all QA test data
+- Auto-pull data from GitLab/Forge
-- Auto-refresh every 5–10 minutes to keep data current
-- Data extraction by team or feature for targeted analysis

-**Getting Started:**
-- Portal is view-only; do **not** edit directly
-- Use the linked Test Case document for testing activities to keep data accurate
+- Access instructions and role-specific dashboards

 ---

-### 5. Automated Test Case Sheets
+### 3. 🗓️ Automated Sprint Reports
-**Versions:**
-- V1.1.0: GitLab CI/CD-Driven Test Case Sheets - TEMPLATE (make your own copy)
-- V2.0.0: GitHub-Driven Test Case Sheets - TEMPLATE (make your own copy)

-**Purpose:**
-Eliminates repetitive manual formatting and entry in QA documentation, enabling focus on effective test case creation.

-**Key Features:**
-- Automated step numbering and formatting
-- Real-time syncing with Automated Test Case & Scenario Portal
-- Smart templates prevent ID conflicts and ensure consistency

-**Getting Started:**
+**For Weekly Tracking**
+Auto-generated sprint outputs and performance summaries.

-- Make a copy of the appropriate template
+- Weekly summary of deliverables
-- Place it in the correct repository
-- Follow setup instructions to link the sheet to the automation system
+- Leave calendar integration
+- Dynamic charts to track sprint health
+- Team-level breakdowns for quick review

 ---

-## Conclusion
-The **Centralized Docs System (CDS)** improves QA team efficiency by automating and centralizing documentation and task management.
-Each component helps teams collaborate better, reduce manual errors, and deliver higher-quality results.

-For detailed guides, templates, and resources, please explore the full **CDS repository**.
+### 4. 🌐 Automated Portals

+**For Test Case Data Aggregation**
+Pulls all data from individual test case sheets into a real-time portal.

+- View-only, always synced
+- Auto-refresh every 5–10 minutes
+- Filter by team or feature
+- Ensures no duplication or data loss

 ---

-*Developed and maintained by Romiel Melliza Computo.*
+### 5. 🧪 Automated Test Case Sheets

+**For Test Case Creators**
+Templates for easy test documentation with built-in automation.

+- Versioned templates (GitHub & GitLab driven)
+- Auto-step formatting & case ID generation
+- Real-time syncing with the Automated Portal
+- Reduces manual errors and formatting inconsistencies

+---

+## 💡 How It Helps

+CDS improves overall team performance and product quality by:

+- ✅ Reducing manual documentation work by up to 70%
+- ✅ Increasing visibility across teams and sprints
+- ✅ Automating repetitive reporting tasks
+- ✅ Unifying data sources into a single view
+- ✅ Providing actionable metrics for team leads and managers
+- ✅ Enabling faster bug triage and release validation

+---